Join the Front Lines of Nursing Science

 Nursing needs researchers to advance the boundaries of nursing science in today’s complex, collaborative, and technology-rich health care field.
 The Catholic University of America’s online Doctor of Philosophy (PhD) in Nursing gives you the research skills to create, implement, and evaluate strategies to achieve optimal care for all.
 Graduates will gain the skills necessary to advance the body of nursing knowledge and improve health care as nurse scientists and nurse scholars.

-This research-intensive program focuses on the clinical aspects of nursing to develop the next generation of nurse researchers.
+This research-intensive, advanced online degree focuses on the clinical aspects of nursing to develop the next generation of nurse researchers.
 The PhD coursework focuses on live situations and clinical practice, emphasizing the skills needed to function at the highest levels of nursing research.
 CUA’s online nursing PhD program requires 79 credit hours.
 Students may transfer in 24 hours of credit from graduate coursework after successfully passing comprehensive exams.

 - The philosophy of science